 The Journal of International Organization Studies invites UNSA members to submit their work to JIOS.
 The Journal Management looks forward to publishing your research or comments on the workings of international organizations.
-JIOS is now calling for papers for two special issues in 2013!
-For more information, see JIOS news below.
+JIOS is now calling for papers for its Fall 2014 and 2015 issues.

 JIOS is a new, peer-reviewed journal that seeks to encourage the creation of a distinct field of international organization studies.
 It aims to provide a window into the state of the art in international organization research, and function as a platform for interdisciplinary dialog on international organizations.

 JIOS' mission is to support innovative approaches to the study of international organizations.
 We particularly welcome papers that explore new grounds and transcend the traditional perspective of international organizations as merely the sum of its members and their policies.

 JIOS is seeking contributions for its 2014 and 2015 issues.
 If you would like to contribute, please visit: www.journal-iostudies.org for more information or email the editors at email@example.com.

 The Organizational Turn in International Organization Theory - David Ellis